Can I change my mind after listing my home for sale and signing a listing agreement?

 What to Expect

 The first step the agent will take is to place your home on withdrawn status.
-This will make sure your home isn’t listed for any additional showings.
+This ensures your home won’t be listed for any additional showings.
 And, cancel any new marketing efforts your real estate agent has planned.

 Placing your home on withdrawn status will help prevent prospects from wasting time or money looking at a home that isn’t for sale.
-It also helps reduce additional expenses on the realtor.
+It also helps reduce additional expenses for the realtor.

 About Your Listing Agreement

 Most likely, you signed a listing agreement with your real estate agent.
-The listing agreement is an important part of the real estate process because it allows the agent to start the preparation and marketing of your home for sale.
+The listing agreement is a crucial component of the real estate process, enabling agents to initiate the preparation and marketing of your home for sale.

 These critical preparation, staging, and marketing steps require a heavy investment of time and money on the realtor’s part.
-Additionally, showing the home to numerous prospects and negotiating with prospective buyers can eat up a large chunk of time for realtors.
+Additionally, showing the home to numerous prospects and negotiating with prospective buyers can consume a significant amount of time for realtors.

 No one can force you to sell a home.
 But if you have already signed a contract with an agent and then changed your mind, you cannot sell the property for the time mentioned in the agreement.

 Your real estate agent is on your side.
-Some realtors will be able to release you from your contract if you cover marketing expenses incurred on your behalf.
+Some realtors can release you from your contract if you cover the marketing expenses they incur on your behalf.
 Others may hold you to the timeframe in the contract.
 And a small few may completely release you from your contract.
 By working closely with them from the beginning, they can usually help you avoid any sticky situations.

 Want to know more about the selling process?
-Check out this great guide and get answers to many common questions about the process of selling your home.
+Check out this home-selling process guide and get answers to many questions about the process of selling your home.

-If you’d like more information or just want to chat about buying or selling a home, give us a call at 469-634-0932.
-We’re here for you!
+Reach out to us if you’d like more information or want to chat about buying or selling a home.

 Leave a Reply